Welcome to Clarke

 More Than a School

 In addition to our school programs, Clarke also offers Birth to 3 services, Summer Programs, Mainstream Services, Educational Evaluations and Professional Training opportunities.
-We also offer hearing services for adults on our Northampton and Philadelphia campuses.
+We also offer hearing services for adults on our Northampton and Philadelphia locations.